subnero1/website-staging/about/index.md

         <i class='icon fas fa-drafting-compass'></i>
         <h2 align="center"> Our Technology</h2>
     </div>
     <p>In today's world, we take connectivity for granted.
 Technologies like Wifi and GPS have become so ubiquitous that we rarely think about them.
 Developing robust wireless communications, networking, and localization is crucial to exploring the world and expanding our knowledge about it, which is why we know less about our oceans than we do about the Moon or Mars.
-We intend to change that with our technology and offerings.</p>
+We intend to change that with our technology and offerings to give the oceans a voice.</p>
     <div class='spacing'></div>
     <div class='about-button-container'>
         <a href='{{site.baseurl}}/products'><button class='button-outline'>Browse our products</button></a>